Colon Cancer

 Causes & Risk Factors

-- Intestinal Conditions: People with chronic inflammatory diseases of the colon such as Crohn’s disease and ulcerative colitis face a significantly increased risk of developing colon cancer.
+- Chronic Intestinal Conditions: Long-term inflammatory conditions, such as Crohn’s disease or ulcerative colitis, are linked to an increased risk of colon cancer.

 Diagnosis

-- personal or family history of colorectal cancer or certain types of polyps
+- a personal or family history of colorectal cancer or certain types of polyps

 Treatment